krkn-chaos/krkn/utils/chaos-recommender/README.md

 If you provide the input values through command-line arguments, the corresponding config file inputs would be ignored.

+## Docker

+To run chaos recommendation to via Docker. please follow the steps below.

+- Build a docker image  `make build`
+- Run the tool `make run`  or alternatively `docker run -it --rm <IMAGE_NAME:TAG> python3 chaos-recommender.py -p`

+PS: Please note that either one should provide populated config.ini during the image build, or use -p flag to ask for a prompt when running in docker.

 ## How it works

 After obtaining telemetry data, sourced either locally or from Prometheus, the tool conducts a comprehensive data analysis to detect anomalies.
 Employing the Z-score method and heatmaps, it identifies outliers by evaluating CPU, memory, and network usage against established limits.
 Services with Z-scores surpassing a specified threshold are categorized as outliers.
 This categorization classifies services as network, CPU, or memory-sensitive, consequently leading to the recommendation of relevant test cases.